PHPGenesis/PHPGenesis/README.md

 # We Love Laravel

-PHPGenesis is not designed to replace any framework, especially Laravel.
-We love Laravel and use it in many of our projects.
-PHPGenesis is designed to be used with Laravel and other frameworks to make development easier and more enjoyable.
-PHPGenesis can also be used is a standalone PHP project.
+Encore Digital Group writes primarily Laravel Applications.
+Therefore, a large portion of PHPGenesis is designed to work with Laravel.

 # What's Included